awsaf49/artifact/README.md

 # Citation

 # License
 ArtiFact dataset take leverage of data from multiple methods thus different parts of the dataset come with different licenses.
-All the methods and their associated license are mentioned in the table,
+All the methods and their associated licenses are mentioned in the table,

 <details close>
 <summary>Data License</summary>